Nic30/d3-wave/README.md

 There is a special type with name "struct"
 Signal with this name has stored another signal records in it's data.
+The type in signal record specifies which renderer should be used and what is the format of values.
+For more details check `src/rowRenderers`.
+For example for type: `{"name": "wire", "width": 8}` the value may be

 ## Similar opensource